Soncity2/NLP-project-dream-interpretation/README.md

 # **AI Dream Interpreter** 🌙💭✨
-**Fine-tune GPT‑2 and BART to interpret dreams based on structured text from PDFs.**
+**Fine-tune GPT‑2 and T5 to interpret dreams based on structured text from PDFs.**

 ---